shihaamabr/bml-cli/README.md

 ## Bugs
-- Throws error and exists on MacOS and WSL \
-  Solution run: `rm osdetect.sh`
+- Password save does not work on LibreSSL 2.8.3, Homebrew installs this version on MacOS